projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    .. note::

-      WHL needs following setting in BOIS:
+      WHL needs the following BIOS setting:
       set **DVMT Pre-Allocated** to **64MB** and set **PM Support** to **Enabled**.

-Create a Windows 10 image in the Service VM
+Create a Windows 10 Image in the Service VM
 ===========================================

 Create a Windows 10 image to install Windows 10 onto a virtual disk.

-Download Win10 image and drivers
+Download Win10 Image and Drivers
 --------------------------------

 #.
 Download `MediaCreationTool20H2.exe <https://www.microsoft.com/software-download/windows10>`_.

-   - Run this file and select **Create installation media(USB flash drive,DVD, or ISO file) for another PC**;
+   - Run this file and select **Create installation media(USB flash drive, DVD, or ISO file) for another PC**;
-     Then click **ISO file** to create ``windows10.iso``.
+     Then click **ISO file** to create ``Windows10.iso``.

 #.
 Download the `Oracle Windows driver <https://edelivery.oracle.com/osdc/faces/SoftwareDelivery>`_.